Colonial Country Club (Memphis)

 Colonial Country Club is a private golf club in Memphis, Tennessee, United States, in the Cordova neighborhood.
 For many years, it was host to an annual PGA Tour event.

 History

 The club was founded in 1913 by some local businessmen in what was then called White Station, Tennessee.

-The first 18-hole course was opened on August 7, 1914.
-In 1915 the first clubhouse opened.
+The first 18-hole course was opened on August 7, 1914, and in 1915 the first clubhouse opened.

 On December 16, 1919, the clubhouse was destroyed in a fire, blamed on defective wiring.
 In the summer of 1921, a new clubhouse opened.

 Colonial Country Club remained in this location for over forty years.
-In 1968, the club announced plans to relocate in Cordova near Interstate 40.The new venue would offer two separate 18-hole championship golf courses, as well as a 300 yd practice area, a 40000 sqft clubhouse, an Olympic sized swimming pool, 6 tennis courts, and snack-bar/dressing facility.
+In 1968, the club announced plans to relocate in Cordova near Interstate 40, although this could be unknown.
+However (rather this was planned or not), the country club and its golf courses were relocated to Cordova in 1971 and possibly the clubhouse and the courses would open that next year.
+Colonial Country Club has been located there ever since.
+The new venue would offer two separate 18-hole championship golf courses, as well as a 300 yd practice area, a 40000 sqft clubhouse, an Olympic sized swimming pool, 6 tennis courts, and snack-bar/dressing facility.
 Both courses were designed by Joe Finger.
-The new clubhouse and courses opened in 1972.
-Colonial Country Club has been located there ever since.